Religion (REL)

 REL 3330.
 Religious Controversy in America.

-Students in this course analyze religious controversies and crises in America from the colonies to the present in order to interpret the role of religion in American history, culture, law, and politics.
+This course examines religious controversies and crises in America from the colonies to the present in order to interpret the role of religion in American history, culture, law, and politics.
 Topics include the Salem Witch Trials, the Jim Jones massacre, and Ten Commandments monuments on government property.
-Students develop communication competencies and learn to critically interpret data (WI).
+Emphasis is placed on historical interpretation, analysis of primary and secondary sources, and the academic study of how religion interacts with institutions, public discourse, and community identity.
+Through comparative and contextual analysis, students develop skills in interpreting evidence and evaluating competing scholarly perspectives on religion’s role in American society.

 Grade Mode: Standard Letter